16th Infantry Regiment (United States): Iraq War

 In January 2006, the 2nd Battalion, 16th Infantry was reactivated at Fort Riley as a part of the newly organized 4th Brigade Combat Team (BCT), 1st Infantry Division.
-The 2nd Rangers were hastily reformed as a light infantry battalion under the Army's new modular concept.
+The 2nd Rangers reformed as a light infantry battalion under the Army's new modular concept.
 Just over a year later, in February 2007, the battalion deployed to eastern Baghdad as part of President's George W. Bush's Surge in Iraq.

-Some historians and veterans of the conflict noted that the 2nd Battalion had been undermanned when given the orders to deploy.
-In fact, most soldiers in 2nd Battalion—including the Command Sergeant Major at the time—had never seen combat before.

-The 2nd Battalion was assigned the mission of providing security in the southern area of the Tisa Nissan Qada (district) in southeastern Baghdad- a notoriously violent area which had been relatively lawless even under the reign of Saddam Hussein.
+The 2nd Battalion was assigned the mission of providing security in the southern area of the Tisa Nissan Qada (district) in southeastern Baghdad- a notoriously violent area which had been lawless even under the reign of Saddam Hussein.
 The Rangers succeeded in significantly reducing the insurgent threat by focusing on heavy local patrolling using small teams and unconventional tactics.
 By the time the battalion departed in 2008, its areas of the Tisa Nissan Qada had become one of the most secure areas in Baghdad.

 On 1 September 2009, the 2nd Battalion, 16th Infantry returned to Iraq in support of Operation Iraqi Freedom, 2009–2011.
 This time the battalion operated in the vicinity of Bayji in north central Iraq.
 At Bayji, the battalion was assigned an advise and assist role with elements of the Iraqi 4th Infantry Division as well as with the local Iraqi Police forces which supported the local governments in its area of operations.
 After a more calm, though still dangerous tour this time around, the battalion returned to Fort Riley in late April and early May 2010, with the exception of A Company, which remained until that August.